WING platform for performance (Hong Kong)

-RECONVERSION OF AN INDUSTRIAL HIGH RISE BUILDING INTO A MULTIFUNCTIONAL LIVING CENTRE FOR THE PERFORMANCE ARTS (THE WING ARTS CENTRE, WITH L.E.A.D ARCHITECTS HK)
+RECONVERSION OF AN INDUSTRIAL HIGH-RISE BUILDING INTO A MULTIFUNCTIONAL LIVING CENTRE FOR THE PERFORMANCE ARTS (THE WING ARTS CENTRE)

 TEAM: In cooperation with LEAD, IC laboratory for explorative Architecture & Design Ltd. G/F 1 Tai on Terrace, Sheung Wan, Hong Kong S.A.R. / www. l-E-A-D.pro